CAMERA-Bath/RGBD-Dog/README.md

 - ...

 ### Access
 This data is available for academic use.
-Please have a staff faculty member complete the form Data_Release_Form_RGBDDog_CVPR_2020.pdf, listed on this github page, and email it to [Sinéad Kearney](s.kearney@bath.ac.uk).
+Please have a staff faculty member complete the form Data_Release_Form_RGBDDog_CVPR_2020.pdf, listed on this github page, and email it to [Prof. Darren Cosker](d.p.cosker@bath.ac.uk).
 You will then receive details on how to access the data.
-Companies should instead contact [Prof. Darren Cosker](d.p.cosker@bath.ac.uk).
+Companies should also contact [Prof. Darren Cosker](d.p.cosker@bath.ac.uk).

 ### Revisions
 Although all efforts were made to ensure that the data provided is correct, the details of any required revisions will be given in this section.